 Since the 1990s, reaching women and their children with lifesaving interventions.

-- 14 health care providers at five health care facilities are providing postpartum family planning services, including the postpartum intrauterine contraceptive device, where these services were not available before.
+- In addition, five health care facilities are now providing postpartum family planning services, including the postpartum intrauterine contraceptive device, where these services were not available before.

 - The midwifery curricula at two midwifery and nursing schools have been updated and revised to use competency-based learning approaches, resulting in students having more opportunities to learn and practice clinical skills during their studies and being more competent in midwifery skills upon graduation.